Building to Serve

 Current status of project (Spring 2020):

-In October the final paperwork went through enabling us to exchange and complete on the purchase of the Old Bank on Friday 4th October!
-On Sunday 6th October, with providential timing, we also launched our 'Building to Serve Campaign'.
+In October 2019 the final paperwork went through enabling us to exchange and complete on the purchase of the Old Bank on Friday 4th October!
+The following Sunday, with providential timing, we also launched our 'Building to Serve Campaign'.

-Alastair Ewer, our Project Manager, continues overseeing both aspects of the project (St Mary’s itself and the Old Bank) and, with the help and support of our Buildings Team (a subcommittee of the PCC), has commissioned initial design feasibility drawings from Banbury-based architects, Acanthus Clews, for both the church and The Old Bank.
-These designs are currently on display in the church.
-Now that the purchase is complete the next stage is to begin pre-planning preparations in order to submit the plans for various permissions (Planning, Listed Buildings, DAC etc).
+Alastair Ewer, our Project Manager, is overseeing both aspects of the project (St Mary’s itself and the Old Bank) and, with the help and support of our Buildings Team (a subcommittee of the PCC), has commissioned initial design feasibility drawings from Banbury-based architects, Acanthus Clews, for both the church and The Old Bank.
+These designs have been on display in the church.
+The next stage is to begin pre-planning preparations in order to submit the plans for various permissions (Planning, Listed Buildings, DAC etc).